-1.1.
+- 1.1.
 Program Management.
-This Instruction implements policy, assigns responsibilities and establishes procedures for motor vehicle traffic supervision on Vandenberg Space Force Base (VSFB).
+This Instruction implements policy, assigns responsibilities, and establishes procedures for motor vehicle traffic supervision on Vandenberg Space Force Base (VSFB). - 1.2.

-1.2.
 Application.
-This Instruction and the California Vehicle Code (CVC) apply to all pedestrians, bicyclists, skateboarders, roller-skaters/bladers, and personnel operating a Privately Owned Vehicle (POV), Commercial Vehicle (CV), Government Owned Vehicle (GOV), leased motor vehicle, two and three-wheeled motorcycles, motorized scooters, motorized mopeds and motorized bicycles (including those defined in CVC 312.5) on VSFB, unless this Instruction states otherwise.
-Security Forces may take or direct action in accordance with this Instruction and the CVC.
+This Instruction and the California Vehicle Code (CVC) apply to all pedestrians, bicyclists, skateboarders, roller-skaters/blades, and personnel operating a Privately Owned Vehicle (POV), Commercial Vehicle (CV), Government Owned Vehicle (GOV), leased motor vehicle, two and three-wheeled motorcycles, motorized scooters, motorized mopeds, motorized bicycles, and any other PTD (Personal Transportation Devices), including those defined in CVC 312.5 on VSFB, unless this Instruction states otherwise.
+Security Forces may take or direct action in accordance with this Instruction and the CVC. - 1.2.1.

-1.2.1.
 For the purpose of this Instruction, the word motorized refers to any wheeled mode of transportation propelled by combustion (petrol) engines, electric motors, or combination of the two (i.e. hybrid electric vehicles and/or mechanical assist).